Love and compassion

 Kalihi Palama Culture & Arts Society (KPCAS)

-KPCAS works to bring the community together by offering classes and two annual hula competitions for the community to participate in.
-Its Kumu Archive Project will turn over 100 years of first-person hula knowledge and history into a digitalized collection for keiki and the community to access for generations to come.
+KPCAS works to bring the community together by offering classes and two annual hula competitions for public participation.
+Its Lohe I Ka Leo: Hear the Voice project will turn over 100 years of first-person hula knowledge and history into a digitalized collection for keiki and the community to access for generations to come.

 Nature Activities for Learning and Understanding (NALU) Studies Program

 NALU’s mission is to help empower and transform the lives of at-risk youth by cultivating an interest in enriched science education opportunities.
 Through NALU Studies, students receive hands-on learning in cultural settings, and guidance and mentoring throughout the program, opportunities that have become even more vital as effects of COVID-19 continue to impact youth education.
+The current three-year award supports its efforts to expand NALU’s reach and provide similar transformational programming on the islands of Kauai, Maui, Molokai, and Lanai, while also continuing to support Oahu youth.
 Learn more here.

 We believe in forward-thinking approaches to helping organizations achieve their goals.
 Providing counsel to all applicants and working to build capacity over multiple years, we partner closely with grantees for long-term growth.